mrjones2014/smart-splits.nvim/PROTOCOL.md

 ## Configuration

 Core passes nothing to your backend.
-Options belong to your plugin:
+Options belong to your plugin, and reach it through your own `setup(opts)`:

 ```lua
 {